Livestock Markets Building Resilience in Arid Lands

 Project Activities & Approaches

-From October 2022 to June 2024, USAID LMS is assisting communities in northern Kenya in coping with the devastating effects of drought, the coronavirus pandemic, and the war in Ukraine.
-The interventions are assisting communities to save their development gains and to protect livelihoods.
+From October 2022 to September 2024, USAID LMS assisted communities in northern Kenya to cope with the devastating effects of an unprecedented drought, coronavirus pandemic, food shortages resulting from the war in Ukraine, and severe floods.
+The interventions contributed to saving communities’ development gains and protecting their livelihoods.

 Boosting Food Availability for Vulnerable Households